jjvanzon/Circular-Language-Spec/constructs-drafts/text-code/text-code-loose-ideas.md

 - For Each ...
 In ...
 - Next

 Actually, Assignment, Add and Remove reach my direct goal already.
-So it is a question whether I will go any further after that.
+So it is a question whether I might go any further after that.

 Add and Remove are currently the only possible method calls for now.